Trpendarvis/overlook/README.md

         - Delete any upcoming room bookings for that user (they cannot delete a booking from the past).

 ### Setup
-If you would like to view the code and its inner working please follow the steps below, or you can follow this deployment link [GitHub Pages](https://pages.github.com/).
+(WIP) If you would like to view the code and its inner working please follow the steps below, or you can follow this deployment link [GitHub Pages](https://pages.github.com/).
 1. Fork this repo - on the top right corner of this page, click the **Fork** button.
 1. Clone down the _forked_ repo. `git clone [remote-address] [what you want to name the repo]`
 1. Once you have cloned the repo, change into the directory and install the project dependencies.
 Run `npm install` to install project dependencies.